Solvent

+Some petrochemical solvents are highly toxic and emit volatile organic compounds.
+Biobased solvents are usually more expensive, but ideally less toxic and biodegradable.
+Biogenic raw materials usable for solvent production are for example lignocellulose, starch and sucrose, but also waste and byproducts from other industries (such as terpenes, vegetable oils and animal fats).

 Solutions and solvation

 When one substance is dissolved into another, a solution is formed.
 This is opposed to the situation when the compounds are insoluble like sand in water.
 In a solution, all of the ingredients are uniformly distributed at a molecular level and no residue remains.
 A solvent-solute mixture consists of a single phase with all solute molecules occurring as solvates (solvent-solute complexes), as opposed to separate continuous phases as in suspensions, emulsions and other types of non-solution mixtures.
 The ability of one compound to be dissolved in another is known as solubility; if this occurs in all proportions, it is called miscible.

 In addition to mixing, the substances in a solution interact with each other at the molecular level.
 When something is dissolved, molecules of the solvent arrange around molecules of the solute.
 Heat transfer is involved and entropy is increased making the solution more thermodynamically stable than the solute and solvent separately.
 This arrangement is mediated by the respective chemical properties of the solvent and solute, such as hydrogen bonding, dipole moment and polarizability.
 Solvation does not cause a chemical reaction or chemical configuration changes in the solute.
 However, solvation resembles a coordination complex formation reaction, often with considerable energetics (heat of solvation and entropy of solvation) and is thus far from a neutral process.

 When one substance dissolves into another, a solution is formed.
 A solution is a homogeneous mixture consisting of a solute dissolved into a solvent.
 The solute is the substance that is being dissolved, while the solvent is the dissolving medium.
 Solutions can be formed with many different types and forms of solutes and solvents.